emmanueldenloye/manifoldRNC/README.md

 accurate, algorithms/data structures for necessary speed boosts.
 This will be updated around the clock and this document will reflect the activity.

+Update (Oct 29, 2015) : Added the PDF (brun2005fast.pdf) that outlines/informs this implementation.